caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

   * Exposes first-class Query operations
 * Command Query Responsibility Segregation

 These constraints are combined with others selected from Domain-Driven Design, Vogel's Principles of Distributed Computing, Enterprise Integration Patterns, message-oriented programming, Representational State Transfer, event sourcing, and stream processing.

 The style is described at two levels: the System-level and the Service-level.
 The System-level describes the style as an enterprise architecture, whereas the Service-level describes the constraints and behaviors of component services within the enterprise architecture.
+The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and the operating environment in which the interrelate.

 Contents
 --------